wasjoe1/notes/useful_terminal_commands.md

+git stash pop stash@{n}         => pops the specifc changewhere n is the specifc index Zto pop git stash apply stash@{n}         => applys the specifc change where n is the specifc index to apply, without popping the change git stash drop stash@{0}        => deletes a specific stashed change
+## branch mgmt
-git stash pop stash@{n}         => pops the specifc changewhere n is the specifc index Zto pop git stash apply stash@{n}         => applys the specifc change where n is the specifc index to apply, without popping the change git stash drop stash@{0}        => deletes a specific stashed change git branch -d branch_name       # Only deletes if branch is merged git branch -D branch_name       # force deletes a local branch even if its not merged yet git remote -v # shows u list of remote repos (can fetch, pull, push from these URLs)
+git push --set-upstream origin master      => To push the local branch and set the remote as the upstream branch git branch -d branch_name       # Only deletes if branch is merged git branch -D branch_name       # force deletes a local branch even if its not merged yet git remote -v # shows u list of remote repos (can fetch, pull, push from these URLs)